Forensic Scientist

 Do witnesses often test positive for GSR residue on their hands?
 How close would they need to be when the firearm is discharged?

-Asked by Cat twigg about 4 years ago
+Asked by Cat twigg over 4 years ago

 I couldn't tell you--I haven't personally done any studies of bystanders at a shooting.
 GSR analysis is usually testing for primer residue, which can escape from the gun when fired.
 So someone could have GSR on their hands if they handled a gun, if they touched a surface near to where a gun was fired, if they handled the gun after it was fired, etc. This is why, though they've stated this on television every day for fifty years, having gunshot residue on your hands doesn't prove you fired a gun.
 Not having gunshot residue on your hands doesn't prove you have not fired a gun.
 The particles are very tiny and easily dislodged.
 These are some of the reasons why most agencies don't do gunshot residue analysis any more.
 Hope that helps!